KaanErgun/icestick_sandbox/readme.md

 Each project is organized in its own directory with all the necessary Verilog/VHDL files, simulation files, and testbenches.
 Follow the instructions in each project's folder to build and run it on your Icestick development board.

+## Automating Project Setup with `create_project.py`

+To simplify the creation of new projects, use the `create_project.py` script.
+This script automates the setup of the project structure, generates necessary files (like VHDL, Verilog, and PCF files), and configures the Makefile according to your project name.

+### Usage

+1. Run the script:
+    ```bash
+    python create_project.py
+    ```

+2. When prompted, enter your desired project name.
+If the name contains a number followed by an underscore (e.g., `2_led_pattern`), the script will sanitize the internal names, removing the number and underscore.

+3. The script will generate:
+    - Project folder structure
+    - VHDL and Verilog files, including a PLL module
+    - A `Makefile` configured for your project
+    - A PCF file named `icestick.pcf` (specific to the Icestick development board)

+The generated project is ready to be built using the `make all` command.

 ## Docker Setup and Usage

 This project uses Docker containers to simplify the build process.
 The following Docker images are used: